 Uniqlo is a Japanese chain store, I believe.
 Check out the Prada store in SoHo too.
 It’s an architectural beauty!
 East Village, Lower East Side, Greenwich, Little Italy neighborhoods offer great little boutiques.
 Just check them out.
 You can’t go wrong in NYC!
 (This is coming from a NYCer.)

-If you can deal with crowds at vintage stores…What Comes Around Goes Aroundposted about 7 years ago
+If you can deal with crowds at vintage stores…What Comes Around Goes Aroundposted almost 8 years ago